 The 26th Annual Southern Illinois Hunting and Fishing Days will be held at John A Logan College.
 It is the largest celebration of Hunting and Fishing Day in the country.
 This 200+ vendor show offers something for the whole family.
 Bass Fishing and Crappie seminars, catfish contest, Goose calling contests, Dock Dogs competitions, retriever demonstrations and a kids fishing hole are just a few of the activities throughout the weekend.

-Southern Illinois Irish Festival
+Southern Illinois Music Festival

 Southern Illinois Music Festival

 Spencer Tracy Film Festival

 Spencer Tracy, one of Hollywood’s most cherished actors, comes home to Freeport where his parents lived and where he enjoyed many happy times as a child.
-Four prized films will be presented on the historic Lindo Theatre’s big screen: Friday the 21st "San Francisco" 7 pm; Saturday the 22nd two showings; 1pm "Dr Jekyll & Mr Hyde" and 7pm "Without Love" and on Sunday the 23rd " Father of the Bride"
+Four prized films will be presented on the historic Lindo Theatre’s big screen.
+Films: TBA.
+Movie Ticket Per Movie: $5.

 Spring Equinox Sunrise Observance at Reconstructed Woodhenge